 The "Waste Tire Management and Recycling Act of 2003" (Act) (PDF) (33kb) was enacted to ensure the proper management of waste tires in New York State.
 The Act added Title 19 to Article 27 of the Environmental Conservation Law.
 Title 19 includes the following provisions:

 - Establishment of the Waste Tire Management and Recycling Fund and enactment of a waste tire management and recycling fee of $2.50 per new tire sold, including tires on new motor vehicles.
-Tire services must collect the waste tire management and recycling fee from the purchaser at the time of the sale and remit such fee to the Department of Taxation and Finance.
-The tire service shall be entitled to retain an allowance of 25 cents per tire from fees collected.
+Tire service centers must collect the waste tire management and recycling fee from the purchaser at the time of the sale and remit such fee to the Department of Taxation and Finance.
+The tire service center shall be entitled to retain an allowance of 25 cents per tire from fees collected.
 The fee is mandated from September 12, 2003 (the effective date) until December 31, 2010 in the original Act.
-The termination date of December 31, 2010 was extended to December 31, 2013.
+The termination date of December 31, 2010 was extended twice; in 2010 it was extended until 2013, and again in 2013 it was extended until December 31st, 2016.

 - Mandatory acceptance of used tires from customers by tire service centers until December 31, 2010.
 Customers may return tires in approximately the same size and in a quantity equal to the number of new tires purchased or installed.
 Sign posting requirements are also included for tire service centers.
-The Act was amended in 2010 to require mandatory acceptance until December 31, 2013.
+The Act was amended twice to extend the requirement for mandatory acceptance; in 2010 it was extended until 2013, and again in 2013 it was extended until December 31st, 2016.

 - Establishment of a prohibition of land burial of waste tires and prescribes that no monies from the waste tire management and recycling fund can be used to dispose of waste tires in a landfill unless NYSDEC has determined that it is not feasible to convert the waste tires to a beneficial use.